timeplus-io/docs/docs/proton.md

 Please see [the wiki](https://github.com/timeplus-io/proton/wiki/Contributing) for more details and see BUILD.md for how to compile Proton in different platforms.

-We also encourage users to join [Timeplus Community Slack](https://timeplus.com/slack) and join the dedicated #contributors channel to ask questions.
+We also encourage users to join [Timeplus Community Slack](https://timeplus.com/slack) and join the dedicated #contributing channel to ask questions.

 ## Need Help?

-- [Timeplus Community Slack](https://timeplus.com/slack) - Join our community slack to connect with our engineers and other users running Proton in #proton channel.
+- [Timeplus Community Slack](https://timeplus.com/slack) - Join our community slack to connect with our engineers and other users
+  - #proton channel for questions about how to use Proton
+  - #contributing channel if you are considering contributing to Proton project

-- For filing bugs, suggesting improvements or requesting new features, help us out by [opening an issue](https://github.com/timeplus-io/proton/issues).
+- For filing bugs, suggesting improvements or requesting new features, please [open issues](https://github.com/timeplus-io/proton/issues) on Github.